-The total volume of the untreated stormwater storage pond and treatment ponds or tanks must be large enough to treat the volume of stormwater that is produced during multiple day storm events.
-It is recommended that at a minimum the untreated stormwater storage pond be sized to hold 1.5 times the runoff volume of the 10-year, 24-hour storm event.
-Bypass shall be provided around the chemical treatment system to accommodate extreme storm events.
+1. The total volume of the untreated stormwater storage pond and treatment ponds or tanks must be large enough to treat the volume of stormwater that is produced during multiple day storm events.
+It is recommended that at a minimum the untreated stormwater

+- storage pond be sized to hold 1.5 times the runoff volume of the 10-year, 24-hour storm event.
+Bypass shall be provided around the chemical treatment system to accommodate extreme storm events. - 2.
+Runoff volume shall be calculated using the methods presented in Volume III.
+Worst-case land cover conditions (i.e., producing the most runoff) shall be used for analyses (in most cases, this would be the land cover conditions just prior to final landscaping). - 3.
 Primary settling should be encouraged in the untreated stormwater storage pond.
-A forebay with access for maintenance may be beneficial.
+A forebay with access for maintenance may be beneficial. - 4.
 There are two opposing considerations in sizing the treatment cells.
 A larger cell is able to treat a larger volume of water each time a batch is processed.
 However, the larger the cell the longer the time required to empty the cell.
 A larger cell may also be less effective at flocculation and therefore require a longer settling time.
 The simplest approach to sizing the treatment cell is to multiply the allowable discharge flow rate times the desired drawdown time.
-A 4-hour drawdown time allows one batch per cell per 8-hour work period, given 1 hour of flocculation followed by 2 hours of settling.

-If the discharge is directly to a lake, flow control exempt receiving water listed in Volume I, or to an infiltration system, there is no discharge flow limit.
+A 4-hour drawdown time allows one batch per cell per 8-hour work period, given 1 hour of flocculation followed by 2 hours of settling. - 5.
+If the discharge is directly to a lake, flow control exempt receiving water listed in Volume I, or to an infiltration system, there is no discharge flow limit. - 6.
 Ponds sized for flow control water bodies must at a minimum meet the sizing criteria for flow control exempt waters.